-- Coordinating the FAA Certificate of Waiver or Authorization (COA) application process and ensuring that the COA is current, and/or coordinating compliance with FAA Part 107 Remote Pilot Certificate, as appropriate for department operations. - Ensuring that all authorized operators and required observers have completed all required FAA and department-approved training in the operation, applicable laws, policies, and procedures regarding use of the UAS. - Developing uniform protocols for submission and evaluation of requests to deploy a UAS, including urgent requests made during ongoing or emerging incidents.
+- Coordinating the FAA Certificate of Waiver or Authorization (COA) application process and ensuring that the COA is current. - Ensuring that all authorized operators and required observers have completed all required FAA and department-approved training in the operation, applicable laws, policies and procedures regarding use of the UAS. - Developing uniform protocol for submission and evaluation of requests to deploy a UAS, including urgent requests made during ongoing or emerging incidents.
+When time permits, deployment of a UAS shall require authorization of the Chief of Police or the authorized designee, depending on the type of mission.

-Unmanned Aerial System
+Unmanned Aerial System (UAS) Operations